The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 From: The Dark Knight

-One of the best deep Joker quotes is the insight he shares with Batman during the interrogation scene in the Dark Knight.
+One of the best deep Joker quotes is the insight he shares with Batman during the interrogation scene in The Dark Knight.
 To put the quote in context, Batman and Lt.
-Gordon have just staged an epic mousetrap in order to capture Joker using Harvey Dent as bait.
+Gordon have just staged an epic mousetrap to capture Joker using Harvey Dent as bait.

-However, once they bring Joker into custody, they realize that Harvey Dent hasn’t come home.
-In fact, it turns out Joker might be the one holding all the cards after all.
+However, they realize that Harvey Dent hasn’t returned once they bring Joker into custody.
+It turns out Joker might be holding all the cards after all.

 The Joker: I don’t, I don’t want to kill you!
 What would I do without you?
 Go back to ripping off mob dealers?
 No, no, NO!
 No. You… you… complete me.